 Play the Keyboard in Logic Remote on iPhone

 With the Keyboard Touch Instrument, you can play different keyboards by tapping the keys.
 The keyboard sound is based on the software instrument for the selected track.
-You can play higher or lower on the keyboard; hold notes; change the keyboard size, swiping behaviour and scale; and play arpeggios automatically.
+You can play higher or lower on the keyboard; hold notes; change the keyboard size, swiping behavior, and scale; and play arpeggios automatically.

 You can also switch to Chord Strips view, where you play chords and bass notes by tapping chord strips.

 With your device in landscape orientation, tap the View button in the control bar, then tap Keyboard.

 The keyboard appears.

 Tap the Octave Up or Octave Down button to move up or down by octaves.

 Tap the Reset (middle) button to return to the middle range of the keyboard.
 The number on the button shows the current octave transposition.

 While playing the keyboard, notice that the areas to the left of the lowest key and to the right of the highest key also produce sound when tapped.

 Touch and hold the Sustain control as you play.

 You can also drag the Sustain control right to lock it.